JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 The output indicates that this dataset is a `Table` read from a file in the [Arrow](https://arrow.apache.org) data format.

-A `Table` is a simplified tabular form from the [Tables](https://github.com/JuliaData/Tables.jl) package.
+A `Table` is a general, but "bare bones", tabular form defined in the [Tables](https://github.com/JuliaData/Tables.jl) package.
+This particular table, read from an `Arrow` file, will be read-only.
-It is often convenient to convert the read-only table form to a `DataFrame`
+It is often convenient to convert the read-only table form to a `DataFrame` to be able to use the full power of the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package.

 ```jl
 sc("dyestuff = DataFrame(dyestuff)")
 ```

-The `describe` function in the [DataFrames](https://github.com/JuliaData/DataFrames.jl) package provides a concise description of the structure of the data,
+The `describe` method for a `DataFrame` provides a concise description of the structure of the data,

 ```jl
 sco("describe(dyestuff)", process=without_caption_label)
 ```

-from which we see that it consists of $30$ observations of the `yield`, the response variable, and of the covariate, `batch`, which is a categorical variable whose levels are character strings.
+from which we see that it consists of 30 observations of the `yield`, the response variable, and of the covariate, `batch`, which is a categorical variable whose levels are character strings.

 ```jl
 sco("typeof(dyestuff.batch)")
 ```

+(`DictEncoded` is the `Arrow` term for a categorical structure where the levels form a dictionary or lookup table and the values are stored as indices into this lookup table.)

 ```jl
 sco("levels(dyestuff.batch)")